danielrotar/evasion/README.md

 # evasion

 This is the implementation of the architecture for the [evasion game](http://cs.nyu.edu/courses/fall16/CSCI-GA.2965-001/evasion.html).
-Any questions, requests, or bug reporting, please contact me at dmr465@nyu.edu!
+Any questions, requests, or bug reporting, please contact me at dmr465@nyu.edu or via class mailing list!

 # Requirements